 The Basque Country is home to what is certainly one of Europe’s oldest and strongest cultures, offering abundant delights to its visitors.
-Come to marvel at the sparkling modernity of Bilbao’s Guggenheim, lounge on Biarritz’s famous beaches or join in one of the many local festivals – from fêting the pepper harvest in Espelette to trying to outpace the toros in Pamplona.
+Come to marvel at the sparkling modernity of Bilbao’s Guggenheim, lounge on Biarritz’s famous beaches or join in one of the many local festivals such as fêting the pepper harvest in Espelette.
+Or test your courage in neighbouring Navarre, trying to outpace the toros in Pamplona during raucous San Fermín.

 A summer of festivals

 Pamplona’s San Fermín is a raucous summer celebration of Navarrese traditions © Mmeeds, Dreamstime

 A speedy way to absorb local culture, the region’s calendar brims with colourful events.
 The number of festivals held in the summer months is extraordinary.
 A documentobtained in 2015 for the purposes of writing this book showed no fewer than 291 fiestas patronales (local fiestas dedicated to saints or virgins) scheduled for Navarre alone, just between the months of June and October.
 (Remember: Navarre’s population numbers a trifling 640,000!)
 The same schedule also included an additional 187 carnivals, sports- and food-related festivals and other events in Navarre, throughout the calendar year.